obruchez/prince/official-releases-sound-quality-issues.md

     * CD-R clicks
     * Morris Hayes mentions in an interview for [Violet (a French podcast about Prince)](https://podcast.ausha.co/violet/welcome-2-america-le-monde-selon-prince) that he didn't have the multitracks to work on the tracks, but only a stereo mixdown on CD-R, which means that he had to rip that CD-R and then add his parts!
 I wonder if the clicks we hear are from that specific step during the process.
 Either the CD-R Prince sent to Morris was faulty or the drive Morris used was not good enough.
 Either way, it's quite insane, but possible.
 * [*Diamonds And Pearls (Super Deluxe Edition)*](https://princevault.com/index.php?title=Album:_Diamonds_And_Pearls_SuperDeluxe)
-  * "Gett Off":
+  * "Gett Off"
     * TODO: check
     * Incorrect speed as well?
-  * "Money Don’t Matter 2 Night":
+  * "Money Don’t Matter 2 Night"
     * TODO: description, timestamp
     * See [Kares' reply](https://prince.org/msg/7/470977?&pg=2)
-  * "Money Don’t Matter 2 Night":
+  * "Money Don’t Matter 2 Night"
     * TODO: description, see thread above
     * Incorrect speed
-  * "My Tender Heart":
+  * "My Tender Heart"
     * Posthumous remix by Chris James (aka "Frankenstein mix")
     * The version on *Diamonds And Pearls SDE* uses a later Ricky Peterson production (with bass, guitar, organ, keyboards, strings & The Steeles' backing vocals) instead of the original instrumentation from Prince's actual version
     * The song was originally recorded as "My Tender Love" (Rosie Gaines solo), then reworked as "My Tender Heart" (Prince's version), then a third version was released on *Concrete Jungle* (Rosie overdubbing to Prince's lyrics with both singing background vocals).
 The *Concrete Jungle* version shows how Prince's version should have sounded with the correct instrumentation.